 Below is a breakdown of the T Level pathways and the AQ responsible for the TQs:

-Wave one – September 2020 delivery
+From September 2020 - first delivery

 - NCFE are responsible for Education and Childcare